 Distraction osteogenesis was initially used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided the oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton.

-Dr. Clark, Dr. Max or Dr. Ford use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+Dr. Clark, Dr. Max, Dr. Ford or Dr. Menegotto use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Drs.
-Clark, Max or Ford.
+Clark, Max, Ford or Menegotto.

 Frequently Asked Questions About Distraction Osteogenesis